What to Watch Out For With Botox® Parties

-If you’ve never heard of them, Botox® Parties are when friends, neighbours, and co-workers are invited to a hostess’ home for hors d’oeuvres, drinks, laughs and … you’ve guessed it, Botox® treatments.
+For those of you who have never heard of them, Botox® Parties are when friends, friends of friends, neighbours and co-workers are invited to a hostess’ home for hors-d’oeuvres, drinks, laughs, and …. you’ve guessed it, Botox® treatments.
 Much like the better-known Tupperware or Arbonne parties, the appeal is that the product in question, which in this instance is a Botox® treatment, is at a discounted rate.

 This is your face and your health.
 Be responsible and take this seriously.
 When you decide to get a Botox® treatment: